agbofred/agbofred.github.io/Spring_2024/Lecture/slides/Ch_review_3.md

 ## Announcements
 - Project 5 is due ***today***.
-- **Game Contest**, is due on __Friday 15th December__. ***NO EXTENSION***
+- Final exam is next week **Monday 6th/Tuesday 7th May** ***at 2pm - 5pm***
+    - Venue is this same hall
+    - For those concerned, arrange with testing center ASAP & cc me
+    - Arrange to take the exam within that same week of May 6th
+- __Course Evaluation__, thanks to those that filled it out already
+	- If not yet, kindly seearch your email box for a message from Kelley Strawn ***kstrawn@willamette.edu***
-- On Monday after the exam, we’ll have a class picture and leave you time to fill out the class evaluation which may take less than 15 minutes.
+- On the exam day, we’ll have a class picture
     - So, please wait behind after completing your exams
     - Those taking exams elsewhere at different time could also show up!
 - No Poll, no attendance!

 ## Final Exam Arrengement
-- Final exam is **Next week Mondays 11th December** ***at 7:00 pm - 10 pm***
-    - Venue is ***Ford Hall 102***, our usual lecture hall!
-    - Last for 2 hours
+- Final exam last for 2 hours
-    - Remember to wait for the class picture & filling out the evaluation form
-    - Will be open exam.
-Same rules as midterm 1 & 2 exams
+    - Will be partially open exam.
+Same rules as midterm 1 exams
     - Basically covers
-        - functions (Reading/tracing programs)
+        - functions (program Reading/tracing)
         - expressions and data representations
-        - data structures: strings, lists, dictionary, reading and writing files
+        - data structures: strings, lists, dictionary, tuple, reading and writing files
+		- Asymptotic time complexity of algorithms
         - simple functions for interactive graphics.
     - Go over the PS and Class Notes, Practice questions

 ## Final Exam Arrengement
-- Practice questions are posted on Canvas week 15 (did not cover all the topics)
+- Practice questions are posted on Canvas week 16 (did not cover all the topics)
 - strongly recommend that you attend the session this week and ask questions where you're confused
-- For those concerned, arrange with testing center ASAP & cc me
-- Arrange to take the exam within that same week of Dec 11
+- Do well to carefully ***read and follow all instruction***.

 ## CH-10: Tuple
 - In Python, the simplest strategy for representing a record uses the built-in type _tuple_